Kant's Critique of Hobbes

 Series: Political Philosophy Now

-In "Leviathan" (1651), Thomas Hobbes lays out the theoretical basis of the Westphalian Order - dominant in European politics from the treaty of Westphalia in 1648 until the end of World War II - in which sovereign and absolutist national states compete against each other for power and influence.
-In opposition to Hobbes, Immanuel Kant develops a theory of cosmopolitan right in which state sovereignty is matched with a gradually developing world federation of peaceful states.
-Similarly, Kant opposes Hobbes's self-centred moral theory with a moral theory which is based on self and the community.
-This study looks at the relationship between the two thinkers.
-It demonstrates the viable alternative to Hobbes' orthodoxy that can be found in Kant's political writings.
-It also shows how Kant anticipates the development of a world-wide political order and suggests that through Kant's political philosophy, the sovereignty of the individual state and cosmopolitanism (world-citizenship) can be brought into agreement.
+In Leviathan (1651), Thomas Hobbes lays out the theoretical basis of the Westphalian interstate order – dominant in European politics from the treaty of Westphalia in 1648 until the end of the Second World War – in which sovereign, staunchly independent national states compete against each other for power and influence.
+For Hobbes the subjects of the successful state in this system must be thoroughly united under an absolutist sovereign.
+In opposition to Hobbes, Immanuel Kant develops a theory of international and cosmopolitan right, in which state sovereignty is matched by a gradually developing world federation of peaceful states.
+In this way, Kant opposes Hobbes’s materialist moral theory with a moral theory based on both self and the community.
+This study examines the relationship between the two thinkers, demonstrating the viable alternative to Hobbes’s orthodoxy found in Kant’s political writings; it also shows how Kant anticipates the development of a worldwide political order, and suggests that through Kant’s political philosophy the sovereignty of the people in